Skip to code content (skip section selection)

 A. As part of the site plan review process, an applicant shall provide colored architectural elevation drawings for each elevation of the building or buildings proposed for new construction, addition, alteration, or the like.

-B. The elevation drawings should be provided in 11 by 17-inch format and digital format unless otherwise approved by the administrative official.
+B. The elevation drawings should be provided in digital format unless otherwise approved by the administrative official.

 C. Each elevation drawing should include massing dimensions and callouts of the proposed materials indicated on the elevation.
 A percentage breakdown of proposed materials shall be provided.